 Comments: For long term use, I think a much lower dose is

-appropriate, perhaps 100 mg of alpha lipoic acid or 50 mg or R lipoic acid.
+appropriate, perhaps 50 mg or R lipoic acid.

 Oral treatment with alpha-lipoic acid improves symptomatic diabetic